Skip to content

 Your portfolio doesn’t have to be fancy.
 You can even host them for free on Squarespace or Wix.

-Even if you’re building your personal brand as an influencer and not, say, a videographer, a portfolio is a useful tool.
+If you’re building your personal brand as an influencer and not, say, a videographer, you can create something similar to a portfolio, an influencer media kit.
 Do you want to attract brands who want to partner with you?
-Show them how you’ve partnered with other brands in the past.
+Show them how you’ve partnered with other brands in the past and outline your audience demographics and engagement metrics.

 Step 3: Start hustling